Big infrastructure bill in peril as GOP threatens filibuster

 While Biden proposes paying for his proposals with a tax hike on corporations and wealthy Americans who earn more than $400,000 a year, the bipartisan group has been working almost around the clock to figure out a compromise way to pay for its package, having dashed ideas for boosting the gas tax drivers pay at the pump or strengthening the Internal Revenue Service to go after tax scofflaws.

-Instead, senators in the bipartisan group are considering rolling back a Trump-era rule on pharmaceutical rebatesthat could bring in some $170 billion to be used for infrastructure.
+Instead, senators in the bipartisan group were considering rolling back a Trump-era rule on pharmaceutical rebatesthat could bring in some $170 billion to be used for infrastructure.
+They were also still haggling over public transit funds.

 Ten Republicans would be needed in the evenly split Senate to join all 50 Democrats in reaching the 60-vote threshold required to advance the bill past a filibuster to formal consideration.

-Senate Republican leader Mitch McConnell and outside groups including the conservative Americans for Prosperity encouraged Republicans to vote against proceeding to the bipartisan package until they have more details.
+At a private lunch meeting Tuesday, McConnell and others urged Republican senators to vote no, according to a person granted anonymity to discuss the session.

+“We’re not going to vote to proceed to a bill that doesn’t exist yet,” Sen. Roy Blunt of Missouri said afterward.

-“We still have a lot of work to do,” said Sen. Susan Collins, R-Maine, one of the members of the bipartisan group.
-“We’re making progress, but we need more time.”
+Some senators want to delay the vote to Monday.
+“We’re making progress, but we need more time,” said Sen. Susan Collins, R-Maine, one of the members of the bipartisan group.

+By setting the vote now, Schumer is trying to nudge negotiations along, a strategy both parties have used before.
+If it fails Wednesday he can set another vote to proceed to the bill later.

-Many Republicans are wary of moving ahead with the slimmer package, fearing it will pave the way for the broader $3.5 trillion effort Democrats are preparing to pass on their own, under special budget rules that only require 51 votes.
+Many Republicans are wary of moving ahead with the first, relatively slim package, fearing it will pave the way for the broader $3.5 trillion effort Democrats are preparing to pass on their own under special budget rules that only require 51 votes.
 Vice President Kamala Harris can break a tie.

 Liberal Democrats, in particular, are eager to make gains on Biden’s priorities — with or without Republicans.